FRC4048/robot-docs/docs/subsystem-logging.md

 You can treat this as a migration guide between the base AdvantageKit and our implementation.
 !!! note
-    this documentation assumes you are familiar with AdvantageKit
+    This documentation assumes you are familiar with [AdvantageKit](https://docs.advantagekit.org/getting-started/what-is-advantagekit/)

 ## How to log a Subsystem